tanyelai/data-structures/README.md

 | Search Algorithms | | |

 We can use arrays, linked lists and heap trees to implement ```priority queue``` so it has no special implementation.
 For example, heap tree is available to use directly as a priority queue.
 In max-heap trees, we are aware of the first element of tree is the biggest.
 We can simply use that algorithm to realize priority queue efficiently.

+**Important:** The homework codes may have little bugs in extreme cases due to c language problems with files and other issues.
+Feel free to correct me if you find proper solution for those cases.